stolksdorf/pico-flux/README.md

 ### api

 #### `flux.dispatch(actionName, ...args)`
-Dispathes an event to all stores.
-If the store has a listener set with that `actionName` it will call it with the provided `args`.
+Dispatches an event to all stores.
+If the store has a listener set with that `actionName` it will be called with the provided `args`.

 #### `flux.createStore({ actionName : listenerFn, ...})`
 Creates a new store object subscribed to the central dispatcher with the provided mapping of listeners.
 Listener functions, when called, will emit a change event by default.
 If you do not want the result of a listener to trigger an update, have it return `false`.